-The Sainte-Marie Abbey Church in Souillac was built between 1075 and 1150 and ranks among the finest examples of Romanesque and Byzantine architectural styles in the South-West of France.
+The Souillac Sainte-Marie Abbey Church was built between 1075 and 1150 and ranks among the finest examples of Romanesque and Byzantine architectural styles in the South-West of France.
 Laid out on the plan of a Latin cross, the sanctuary was inspired by the church of Haghia Sophia in Istanbul.
 It shares some architectural similarities with the Saint-Front Cathedral of Périgueux and the Saint-Étienne Cathedral of Cahors.

 A bit of history